bettis007/btc-magic-guard/README.md

 # BTC Magik Guard
-Uses iptables to block the thousands of spam peers targeting the btc and bch network right now - June 2025
+Uses iptables to block the thousands of malicious peers targeting the btc and bch networks right now - June 2025
 ---
 A spectral introduction, whispered in hushed tones: